10 Best Beaches in Corfu, Greece

 East Side

-Onto the east side of Corfu!
-This is the side Corfu Town is on and where we stayed during our trip.
-The east side beaches are much warmer than the ones on the west side and we found them to be much less touristy.
+On to the east side of Corfu!
+This is the side of Corfu where we stay during our trips, where you’ll find Corfu Town, Dassia, and Anemomilos.
+The east side beaches are much warmer than the ones on the west side, and they tend to be less crowded and less commercialized.

-The people seemed like locals at all the beaches we went to on this side of the island — particularly in Dassia and Ipsos.
+There are more locals at the beaches we’ve been to on this side of the island, particularly in Dassia and Ipsos.

-The beaches aren’t as jaw-dropping as the west side, but they’re quieter, more private, and have a relaxed vibe.
+The beaches aren’t as jaw-droppingly stunning as the west side, but they’re quieter, more private, and have a relaxed vibe.
 If you’re staying on the east side, these are the best beaches near you!

 Boat Tour of Beaches in Corfu